 The problem is that maybe you can sell sandwiches all day long: not just 100 in 10 minutes, but thousands in a few hours.
 Knowing this, you’re not going to wait to get that cash.
 You want it upfront, to grow all at once.
 Let’s buy the next month’s worth of sandwich materials and grow this thing.

-That is the situation of every successful tech company.
+That is the situation of every successful tech startup.
 If you’ve found a truly great opportunity, then demand is so high you can barely keep up.
-Those are the companies investors want.
+Those are the startups investors want.